221st Rifle Division: East Prussian Offensives

 The right-flank armies of 3rd Belorussian Front were tasked with capturing the city, and on January 27 they had reached its outskirts.
 94th Corps, in the Schoenwalde area, was counterattacked twice, with heavy artillery support.
 Despite this, it broke through the fortified defenses north of the Alter Pregel River, took the strongpoints of Gamsau and Praddau, and on the following day reached the fortifications of the city itself, becoming involved in stubborn fighting.
 And here the sector in the Samland Peninsula west of Königsberg remained static until early April.

 On February 9 the 39th Army was transferred to 1st Baltic Front, which was redesignated as the Zemland Group of Forces on February 24, returning to 3rd Belorussian Front.
 By this time the division was badly understrength.
 The artillery regiment, usually the last part of a division to be reduced by losses, still had nine batteries in three battalions but each battery had only two 76mm cannon and one 122mm howitzer.
 Mixing the howitzers and cannon in the same batteries meant that the artillery was being used exclusively for direct fire support of the infantry, which probably added to the artillery's losses to enemy fire.
 Col. Fyodor Nikitovich Antroshenkov took over the 221st on March 5, but General Kushnarenko returned to command on April 2.
 During late February and early March the division was part of the 113th Rifle Corps, but it then returned to 94th Corps, where it stayed for the rest of its existence.

 Battle of Königsberg

 When the final assault began on April 6 the 94th Corps had two divisions in the first echelon and one in the second, plus considerable reinforcements.
-By the end of the day 39th Army advanced up to 4km, despite counterattacks by 5th Panzer Division from the west.
+By the end of the day 39th Army advanced up to 4 km, despite counterattacks by 5th Panzer Division from the west.
 During the next day the Army was counterattacked 18 times, slowing its advance.
 By the end of April 9 the German garrison capitulated, while 39th Army was regrouping for subsequent operations into the western part of the Samland Peninsula.